One of the biggest threats to people & nature

 The Road through ParisThe targets under the Kyoto Protocol – an international agreement requiring governments to limit their greenhouse gas emissions – are expiring.
 A new agreement is set to take its place, which will be finalised at COP21 in Paris, France, in 2015.

-We need this new global deal (which comes into force in 2020) to encourage governments to take ambitious and urgent action, so the planet can avoid the worst impacts of climate change.
+We need this new global deal (which comes into force in 2020) to encourage governments to take ambitious and urgent action, so people and nature can avoid the worst impacts of climate change.

 Find out more about the Road through Paris.

 WWF works on low-carbon development and climate policy, clean and smart energy, forests and climate, climate finance, and climate business engagement.